ERASMUS FAQ

 What about language certificates?
 What if I don't have any?

-Proof of your language skills is a required part of your Erasmus application.
-In case you are a native speaker of a given language or study an English language programme (e.g. MARS, SCM etc.), please provide a statement of this fact in a separate document.
 Normally, we expect something like TOEFL or Cambridge Certificate for English language, Goethe Zertifikat etc. for German, DELF/DALF for French, DELE for Spanish etc. However, for the purposes of the evaluation process at the ICSJ you can use also other documents to prove your language skills, such as a copy of your high-school diploma that contains a grade from the foreign language or clearly states that the education was conducted in the foreign language, written confirmation from a foreign language teacher at the Faculty of Social Sciences stating your language skills level, a transcript of records indicating that you have completed a university course in a foreign language, or any other document that somehow shows your foreign language skills.
 An ordinary photocopy is OK.

-Some partner universities require official tests scores and do not accept documents that would be acceptable for the ICSJ selection process.
+Please note that some partner universities require official tests scores and do not accept documents that would be acceptable for the ICSJ selection process.
 You should check language certificate requirements at the website of your desired university.
 It is also advisable to check language of instruction in courses you would like to study there.

-In the list of agreements, each university has one or several languages, for example a university in Croatia has both English and Croatian.
+In the list of agreements, each university has listed one or several languages, for example a university in Croatia has both English and Croatian.
 This does not mean that you can apply only if you are fluent in Croatian, but that the university offers courses in these languages.
 Exchange students here at the Charles University also study mostly in English, although we offer courses in both Czech and English.

 How to get a confirmation about my language skills at the Faculty of Social Sciences?